biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Processing 16S data
 -------------------

-Scroll back up and click on the `FASTQ` object, and select "Process".
+Scroll back up and click on the "FASTQ" object, and select "Process".
 This will bring you to another network visualization interface.
 Here, you can add processing steps to your objects.

-Click again on the `FASTQ` object.
+Click again on the "FASTQ" object.
 Below the files network, you will see an option to *Choose command*.
 Based on the type of object, this dropdown menu will give a you a list of available processing steps.

 .. figure::  images/processing-choose-command.png
    :align:   center

-For 16S `FASTQ` objects, the only available command is `Split libraries FASTQ`.
+For 16S "FASTQ" objects, the only available command is "Split libraries FASTQ".
 The converts the raw FASTQ data into the file format used by Qiita for further analysis (you can read more extensively about this file type
 #TODO THIS LINK DOES NOT EXIST ANYMORE
 `here <https://qiita.ucsd.edu/static/doc/html/tutorials/getting-started.html#preprocessing-data>`__).

-Select the `Split libraries FASTQ` step.
-Now, you will be able to select the specific combination of parameters to use for this step in the *Choose parameter set* dropdown menu.
+Select the "Split libraries FASTQ" step.
+Now, you will be able to select the specific combination of parameters to use for this step in the "Choose parameter set" dropdown menu.

 .. figure::  images/processing-choose-parameters.png
    :align:   center